For Teachers – Prevention Strategies

 The dynamics of victimization suggest targeted children are often chosen for the very qualities that prevent them from saying “no” or telling someone about the abuse.
 Vulnerable children with low self-esteem, poor communication skills, a lack of understanding about how and where to get help are at a higher risk of victimization.

-Boost’s Great Kid! programs empower children to think and act positively, while building skills and abilities to lessen their vulnerability to victimization.
+Boost CYAC’s I’m A Great Kid! and I’m A Great Little Kid! programs empower children to think and act positively, while building skills and abilities to lessen their vulnerability to victimization.
 We do this by building self-esteem, developing communication and decision-making skills, and fostering a developmentally appropriate understanding of healthy relationships and respect for others.

 Children who are confident and feel good about themselves are not only less likely to be victimized, but also less likely to grow up to victimize others.
 Teachers can help children to build self-esteem.